srijan-paul/nez/README.md

 ## Building and testing

-Clone the repository, then clone all submdoules, and use the zig build command
+Clone the repository, then:

 ```sh
 zig build run
 ```

-This will open a custom ROM I wrote in debug mode.
+This will open a custom ROM I wrote to debug the emulator.
 To play games, make sure you have a `.nes` file somewhere, and use:

  ```sh
  zig build run -- <path-to-rom>
  ```

-Oh, and only NROM  games are supported right now.
-So no contra, duck hunt, ninja gaiden, or darkwing duck, etc.

 The CPU has about ~10k test cases for each instruction, coming from [this awesome test repository](https://github.com/TomHarte/ProcessorTests/tree/main/nes6502).
 To run the CPU tests, use `zig test src/cpu.zig`.